-Submitting a paper to TAC
+Submitting a Paper to TAC

-Manuscript types accepted by TAC
+Manuscript Types Accepted by TAC

-- Regular paper – 14 double column or 30 single column pages (Note: All regular paper page limits include references and author biographies)
+- Regular paper – 12 double column pages (Submissions may be up to 18 pages in length, subject to MOPC.
+All regular paper page limits include references and author biographies.)

-- Brief contribution – 8 double column or 15 single column pages
+- Brief contribution – 8 double column

-- Comments paper – 2 double column or 4 single column pages
+- Comments paper – 2 double column

-This publication is a hybrid journal, allowing either Traditional manuscript submission or Open Access (author-pays OA) manuscript submission.
+This publication is a hybrid journal, allowing either traditional manuscript submission or author-paid Open Access (OA) manuscript submission.

-The OA option, if selected, enables unrestricted public access to the article via IEEE Xplore.
+The OA option, if selected, enables unrestricted public access to the article via IEEE Xplore and the Computer Society Digital Library.
 The OA option will be offered to the author at the time the manuscript is submitted.
-If selected, the OA discounted fee of $1,750 must be paid before the article is published in the journal.
+If selected, the OA discounted fee of $1,950 must be paid before the article is published in the journal.
 If you have unusual circumstances about this, please contact the Editor-in-Chief.
-Any other applicable charges (such as the over-length page charge and/or charge for the use of color in the print format) will be billed separately once the manuscript formatting is complete but prior to the publication.The traditional option, if selected, enables access to all qualified subscribers and purchasers via IEEE Xplore.
-No OA payment is required.